Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams

-[Proof of Theorem \ref{thm:l1_stability}] Again, it suffices to prove the theorem for death times and the proof for birth times is quite identical.
+Here, we provide a proof for Theorem~\ref{thm:l1_stability}. \begin{proof}[Proof of Theorem \ref{thm:l1_stability}] Again, it suffices to prove the theorem for death times and the proof for birth times is quite identical.
 Secondly, due to Theorem \ref{thm:death_MSA}, we shall prove the stability result for weights of a minimal spanning acycle.
 We shall also assume $0 \leq p < \infty$ and the extension to $p = \infty$ follows by a standard limiting argument.